Clipstone: History

-Clipstone is a small village in north-west Nottinghamshire.
+Toponymy

 The earliest historical reference to the settlement is in the Domesday Book of 1086, where the village is mentioned as "Clipestune".
 Subsequent written sources use the forms "Clipestone", "Clippeston", "Clipiston".
 The place-name Clipstone seems to contain an Old Norse personal name, Klyppr, with tun (Old English), an enclosure or farmstead, so 'Klyppr's farm or settlement'.

-Pre-historic period
+Prehistoric period

 The earliest date-able material from Clipstone is from the Bronze Age.
 These pieces of material were a spearhead and an arrowhead.
 There is also a suspected ring ditch in the vicinity of New Clipstone which is assumed to be a ploughed out round barrow.

 The National Mapping Project data as provided by English Heritage shows a number of cropmarks recorded from aerial photography in the northern quarter of Clipstone parish, representing rectilinear field systems associated with smaller stock enclosures and perhaps domestic sites.
 Typologically, and from their orientation, it is assumed that these are part of the brickwork plan field system from the late Iron Age, which stretches across the Sherwood Sandstones.